India's power. In English

 Along the way, people were getting on and off, the bus filled with an unbelievable crowd.

 People were getting on and jumping off when the bus was still in motion….
-We sat in the back of the bus and I preferred not to look at what is happening outside, filled with sound and vibration of driving.
+We sat in the back of the bus and I preferred not to look at what is happening outside, filled with the sound and vibration of driving.

-We arrived at another ashram safely, each packed in a carry on little backpack good for 7 days.
+We arrived at another ashram safely, each packed in a carry-on little backpack good for 7 days.

-We were welcomed by Papa, an old man with white beard, wearing a snow-white scarf doti, despite his age, he walked quite fast.
+We were welcomed by Papa, an old man with a white beard, wearing a snow-white scarf doti, despite his age, he walked quite fast.

 Together we walked to ashram gardens.
-As you may know, the gardens are my passion.
+As you may know, gardens are my passion.
 What I saw there was beyond my amateur knowledge.

-We saw impressive coconut palm trees, mango, papaya and many others.
+We saw impressive coconut palm trees, mango, papaya, and many others.